LaberLogic/BuildIT/docs/architecture/09_architecture_decisions.md

 ## Purpose and Scope

 Architectural decisions recorded here cover the major technical choices that influence the system's development, deployment, and evolution.

-Some decisions are documented locally within component or building block documentation, but those with broad impact are centralized here for ease of reference.

-## Additional Notes

-- Decisions are reviewed and updated as the project evolves.
-- The ADR documents include context, options considered, chosen alternative, and consequences.